ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 To complete the implementation of a new assets' system, we will conduct four main tasks.

+To-Do comments for these tasks will be added in the Dali runtime.

 ## Declare Two pallet-asset Instances